curityio/account-linking-recipes/doc/1-default-behavior.md

 ## Database Behavior

-A postgres SQL database is deployed with the Curity Identity Server, to store user accounts.\
+A PostgreSQL database is deployed with the Curity Identity Server, to store user accounts.\
 This data is reset on every deployment, so that you must re-register users.\
 This enables the initial account linking and subsequent logins to be run many times.